Transferring and Scaling Sustainable Local Food Economy Solutions

 Leuphana University Lüneburg (LUL)

 Oregon Community Food Systems Network

-Federation of Vegetable Marketing Cooperative Societies
+Organic Community Grower Group (CGG) of the Federation of Vegetable Marketing Cooperative Societies

 Network on Sustainability Innovations for Regional Small- and Medium-sized Enterprises